ManlyMarco/RandomPlugins/README.md

 The plugins are made for the latest version of their respective games (at that time) unless stated otherwise.
 Compatibility with future game updates is likely but not guaranteed.

 ### Universal Plugins
 - **AutoTranslator.IL2CPP.BruteForceFix**: Fixes issues with XUnity AutoTranslator failing to automatically translate some text components in IL2CPP Unity games (when the translation works after pressing Alt+T twice).
 It forces all text components to be periodically re-checked for text to be translated, ensuring they are translated right away.
 Has a small performance penalty.
+Requires XUnity AutoTranslator.

 ### Game-specific Plugins
-- **AGH_Tweaks**: Adds translation and debug tweaks for the game "Houkago Rinkan Chuudoku" shortened to AGH.
-This plugin requires the English translation + uncensor mod (the custom Assembly-CSharp.dll file) to be installed.
-It adds some improvements to the English translation while also allowing selectively disabling English translation and H scene subtitles.
-It also has an option to add a debug mode button to title screen.
+- **AGH_Tweaks**: Adds translation and debug tweaks for "Houkago Rinkan Chuudoku" (AGH).
+Requires the English translation + uncensor mod (custom Assembly-CSharp.dll).
+Features include small improvements to English translation, options to disable translation/subtitles individually, and a debug mode button on the title screen.
+Requires the modded Assembly-CSharp.dll with English translations.
-- **WidescreenFix_DatsuiJanken**: Adds support for widescreen and custom resolutions in "Datsui Janken (RJ435105)", fixing UI scaling and resolution selection issues on ultrawide displays.
+- **WidescreenFix_DatsuiJanken**: Enables widescreen and custom resolutions in "Datsui Janken (RJ435105)", fixing UI scaling and resolution selection for ultrawide displays.
-- **TousatsuTwo_PhotoVideo_SaveFix**: Fixes extreme save/load inefficiency for photo and video data in "Tousatsu Two (RJ01100703)".
+- **TousatsuTwo_PhotoVideo_SaveFix**: Optimizes save/load performance for photo and video data in "Tousatsu Two (RJ01100703)" by fixing inefficient serialization. !No longer required in the latest version of the game!
-- **妹と過ごす1ヵ月間_TranslatedAdvTextFix**: Fixes translated ADV text being cut off in "妹と過ごす1ヵ月間" (Imouto to Sugosu 1-Kagetsukan, posted on ci-en) by periodically forcing full text reveal.
+- **妹と過ごす1ヵ月間_TranslatedAdvTextFix**: Fixes translated ADV text being cut off in "妹と過ごす1ヵ月間" (Imouto to Sugosu 1-Kagetsukan) by periodically forcing a full text reveal.

 ## Utilities
 These are simple command-line tools that can be run from anywhere (unless specified otherwise).
 Check their source code for usage instructions.

-- **BepInDependencyChecker**: Command-line tool to analyze BepInEx plugin assemblies for missing, unnecessary, or mismatched BepInDependency attributes.
-The purpose is to catch potential unpredictable dependency issues where a plugin assembly is force-loaded before BepInEx gets to loading it, causing undefined behaviour (the wrong version of the plugin to be loaded or the loading process may fail).
-Best to use on a full `BepInEx\plugins` folder to get an accurate report.
-- **CardImageReplacer**: Tool for replacing first PNG data stream in file without affecting other data.
-- **HoneyComeSteamPassthrough**: Starts InitSetting.exe or HoneyCome.exe if the former is missing.
-Necessary for Steam to be able to start the game after it is converted to the global version.
+All utilities require .NET Framework 4.6 or later.

+### AutoTranslator-related Utilities
-- **JapaneseStringExtractor**: Utility for extracting Japanese strings from files or directories.
-Outputs all detected Japanese text to a dump file for further analysis or translation.
-For example can be used on the `_Data` folder of Unity3D games to extract and translate a large part of game text to use as initial translations for AutoTranslator.
+- **JapaneseStringExtractor**: Extracts Japanese strings from files or directories, outputting detected text to a dump file for translation or analysis.
+Usage: `JapaneseStringExtractor.exe <file_or_directory_path> [more_paths...]`.
+Outputs results to a `StringDump` folder.
-- **TranslationFileMergeUtility**: Utility for merging original and translated text files into a translation file, or splitting a translation file into original and translated components.
+- **TranslationFileMergeUtility**: Merges original and translated text files into a translation file, or splits a translation file into original and translated components.
 Usage: `TranslationFileMergeUtility.exe <file1.txt> <file2.txt>` to merge, or `TranslationFileMergeUtility.exe <file.txt>` to split.

+### Other Utilities
+- **BepInDependencyChecker**: Analyzes BepInEx plugin assemblies for missing, unnecessary, or mismatched BepInDependency attributes.
+Helps detect dependency issues that may cause plugins to load incorrectly.
+Usage: `BepInDependencyChecker.exe <dll_or_directory> [-u] [-m]` where `-u` shows unnecessary dependencies and `-m` shows matching dependencies.
+- **CardImageReplacer**: Replaces the first PNG image data stream in a file (such as a character card) with a new image, preserving other data.
+Usage: `CardImageReplacer.exe <card.png> <replacement.png> <output.png>`.
+If arguments are omitted, a GUI will prompt for files.
+- **HoneyComeSteamPassthrough**: Allows Steam to launch "HoneyCome Come Come Party" after conversion to the global version ("HoneyCome") by starting `InitSetting.exe` (or `HoneyCome.exe` if the former is missing).
+Place in the game root folder.